seekhealing/seekhealing.github.io/_sections/single/extra-care-program.md

 ![Seeker Hand](/assets/images/events-2018-hands.png){:class="img-responsive"}

 Whether your intention is:
-{:class="text-left"}

 - to stay 100% abstinent from all alcohol, drugs & chemicals
 - to stay abstinent from one/some particular drug(s) and moderate with others
-- to use medication assisted treatment (MAT) or other medicine to maintain a safer habit
-- to use medication assisted treatment (MAT) or other medicine to step down to abstinence
+- to use medication assisted treatment (MAT) or other medicine to maintain a safer habit or step down to abstinence

-you’re welcome in this program.
+... you are welcome in this program.

 The only requirement is that you’re a **_Seeker_**.